John-Abbott-College/6P3-Notes/wk2/5-reterminal-sensors.md

 > A **package manager** is a software tool responsible for automating the installation, removal, configuration and removal of computer programs.

-The same tasks could technically be done manually, however, it is very time consuming and error prone.
-For example, tracking package dependencies and compatibility with the current system.
+Managing packages could technically be done manually, however, it is very time consuming and error prone: tracking package dependencies and compatibility with the current system.

 Note: `apt` is a newer package manager API meant to replace the older API  `apt-get`.
 However, they both accomplish the same.
 See [Debian docs](https://www.debian.org/doc/manuals/debian-handbook/sect.apt-get.en.html) for details.